-We spoke with Brian Cameron, Hendry’s State Manager for Building Surveying in Western Australia.
-He said that a major concern in the industry is ‘poor installation or workmanship, which is NOT carried out according to manufacturers’ installation manuals and associated building regulations.’
+A major concern in the industry is poor installation or workmanship.
+Particularly work which isn’t carried out according to manufacturers’ installation manuals and associated building regulations.

-Owners of residential properties – either existing or under construction – may feel concerned about any works or solutions.
-In this case, Brian advises to ‘employ the services of a registered building surveyor to carry out an audit of the building construction at various key stages.
+Owners of residential properties may feel concerned about works or solutions.
+As a result, we advise you to employ the services of a registered building surveyor to carry out an audit of the building construction at various key stages.
 In addition, owners should ensure that all workmanship has been carried out in accordance with the National Construction Code (NCC) and any relevant Australian Standards.
-The WA Department of Mines, Industry Regulation and Safety look after complaints relating to these matters.’
+The WA Department of Mines, Industry Regulation and Safety look after complaints relating to these matters.

 Site-specific performance solutions

 This statement follows recent concerns raised within the industry over current performance solution guidelines.
-As stated in the NCC Volume 2 concerning residential properties, there are particular applications of the Codes when developing site-specific solutions for:
+As stated in the NCC Volume 2 (concerning residential properties), there are particular applications of the NCC when developing site-specific solutions for: